-If you believe that you have experienced a non-consensual sexual contact, but are unsure of whether it was a violation of the District’s sexual misconduct policy, you should contact the nurse or psychologist at the Student Health Center, the Dean of Student Services, Campus Safety or another trusted administrator who can help you to define and clarify the event(s), and advise you of your options.
+If you believe that you have experienced a non-consensual sexual contact, but are unsure of whether it was a violation of the District’s sexual misconduct policy, you should contact the nurse or psychologist at the Student Health Center, the Title IX Coordinator, Public Safety or another trusted administrator who can help you to define and clarify the event(s), and advise you of your options.

 Does the complaint remain confidential?

 The privacy of all parties to a complaint of sexual misconduct must be strictly observed, except insofar as it interferes with the College’s obligation to fully investigate allegations of sexual misconduct.
 Where privacy is not strictly kept, it will still be tightly controlled on a need-to-know basis.
 Dissemination of information and/or written materials to persons not involved in the complaint procedure is not permitted.
 Violations of the privacy of the complainant or the accused student may lead to conduct action by the District.

 The District also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
 This statistical report does not include personally identifiable information.

 If I share information about a sexual assault, what is the difference between confidentiality and privacy?

 CONFIDENTIALITY: Under California law, communications with some individuals are confidential.
 This means that any information shared by the victim/survivor with a specific individual will not be used against the individual in court or shared with others.
 This individual cannot be subpoenaed to testify against the survivor in a court of law.

 Students should always confirm whether confidentiality applies to the communication.
 Generally, confidentiality applies when a student seeks services from the following persons: